The

 computer

-program.
-Real-time hum removal can be done with a number
+the appropriate program.
+Real-time hum removal can be done

-DSP-type programs - many of which are aimed at the amateur radio
+with a number of DSP-type programs - many of which are aimed at

 - MMSoft